Connor Wong Player Props: Red Sox vs. Rockies

-Connor Wong, with a slugging percentage of .393 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the Colorado Rockies, with Connor Seabold on the hill, June 12 at 7:10 PM ET.
+The Boston Red Sox and Connor Wong (.379 slugging percentage over his past 10 games, including one homer), battle starter Chase Anderson and the Colorado Rockies at Fenway Park, Tuesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Yankees.
+In his last game, he had two hits (going 2-for-4) against the Rockies.

 Connor Wong Game Info & Props vs. the Rockies